ntdai95/Personal-Projects/README.md

 # Personal Projects

 Consists of:
-- Personal Projects for self-development
+- personal projects for self-development